-Investments consisted of mortgage-backed securities, Utah Housing Corporation bonds, and U.S. governmentsponsored enterprises and Treasury securities.
+Our available-for-sale investments consist of mortgage-backed securities, Utah Housing Corporation bonds, and U.S. government-sponsored enterprises and Treasury securities.
 We record our investment purchases and sales on a trade date basis.
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts, which are amortized using the effective interest rate method.